ChennoShen239/25spring/Notes on TOEFL.md

 1. while some people probably think xx, I believe that yyy.
 	1. xxx _opposite of your main point_
 	2. yyy _your main point_
-2. The main reason is that ... w/o disrupt
+2. The main reason is that ...
 3. What I mean is...
 	1. basically elaborate on the previous *main reason* deep think resonate
 4. For instance...